Murdoch strikes at Democracy

 With all the talk about evil corporations around today, and yesterday, even those clowns at Enron the drop kicks on Wall Street couldn’t compete with a good old-fashioned robber baron like Murdoch.
 He's a super-rich, selfless jerk who doesn't even attempt to hide it.
 The only constant for Murdoch is power, money and self-interest.

 Thanks Rupert, what, you don't have enough already!
-You feel the need to suck the life out of society along with the rest of your parasitic cronies.
+You feel the need to suck the life out of society hand in hand with the rest of your parasitic cronies.
 We have independent and social media now and, we see straight through you.
 Leave our democracy alone or we will switch you off.
 “Click” Murdoch’s gone.
 It’s that easy.
+Now we just have to get rid of the rest of the parasites.

 SteveFitz October 30, 2018 at 4:03 pm

 Thanks NEC brought back fond memories – During the Vietnam war, to boost the numbers Billy McMahon introduced conscription for 18-year old’s.
 Back then we didn’t have the vote until age 21.
 So, we had no say in the matter, which seemed a bit undemocratic, to the average kid who just wanted to go for a surf.
 Two years in the armed services or two years in prison, if you objected, was the choice.
-Yes, we are in Australia.
+Yes, we are in the land of the young and free.

 I was called up, so I remember 1972 when Gough promised to save young boys from the war, release us from prison and give us the vote.
 With that national wave of support Gough would have won the election hands down without Murdoch and, Gough could see that.

 Murdoch had hated Menzies.
-He also hated McMahon, who was in the pocket of the Packers.
+He also hated McMahon, who was in the pocket of arch rival, the Packers.
 He campaigned for Whitlam in 1972, with all the emerging power of his newspapers and expected rewards in return.
 From Whitlam he got nothing and, fair enough.
+Whitlam had the democratic support of the entire country, without Murdoch.

 At the behest of a furious, jilted, Rupert Murdoch it was the most savage attack on an elected government in the history of this country – with the possible exception of the attacks on Julia Gillard and Labor’s reforms in the last term of Parliament.

 As pointed out – Murdoch’s hatred for Labor continues to this day.
 So, how do we get around that.
-For the sake of higher ideals and, that would be protecting democracy, as already suggested – Switch him off.
+For the sake of higher ideals and, that would be protecting democracy, as already suggested – Switch the bastard off.

 Mr Murdoch – There is a wave of protest rising up against corporate interference in Australian politics.
-If you interfere with our democracy we will boycott your News Corp products: For starters that would be: news.com.au, Chanel 10, Nova radio, Foxtel, Fox News, Sky News, The Australian, The Telegraph and The Herald.
+If you interfere with our democracy we will boycott your News Corp products: For starters that would be: news.com.au, Chanel 10, Nova radio, Foxtel, Fox News, Sky News, The Australian, The Telegraph, The Herald and, you can throw in the shock jock propaganda machine 2GB.
 I’ve already done it.

 SteveFitz October 30, 2018 at 4:11 pm